 For practical reasons (less travel items), it is recommended to make arrangements with the customer for having the general tools on board a vessel and an inspection process.
-For the general tools, see Table 17.
+Following table shows the general tools.

-Table 17: General tools
+Table 18: General tools

 Tool Quantity Description Retractable life- line 1 pc.
 Min.
 5 m To avoid tangling, consider using rope for releasing the lifeline up and for pulling it down if several people are entering.
 Anchor point(s) Suitable for the location, use if a permanent one is not available.
-Screw lock cara- bineer Set of screw lock carabiner, with different openings and sizes. the sea Climbing carriage e 1pc.
+Screw lock cara- bineer Set of screw lock carabiner, with different openings and sizes.
+Climbing carriage • 1 pc.
 For Azipod X product only.
 Atmospheric safety device Min.
 4 gases.
-For the monitored substances, see Table 16 and 16.
+For the monitored substances, see Table 17.